SathyaBhat/sathyasays.com/content/posts/2007-06-13-5-must-know-commands-every-linux-newbie-should-know.md

 >
 >  **dpkg -r <package-name>**

 Note that these commands are suited for individual commands, whose dependencies are met.
-For complex packages, having many dependencies it&#8217;s better to use apt-get/smart.
+For complex packages, having many dependencies it's better to use apt-get/smart.

 For smart: **smart install <package-name>**